martinjakubik/hungry/README.md

 set h as executable

     $ chmod +x h
+    $ chmod +x h_processing.sh

-copy h to anywhere on your PATH
+copy h and h_processing.sh to a place anywhere on your PATH